QTM 350 - Data Science Computing

 Course Information

-We will meet every Monday and Wednesday from 14:30 to 15:45 in the Maths and Science Building - E208.
+We will meet every Monday and Wednesday from 16:00 to 17:15 in the Psychology Building 230.
 It is important that you read the materials before class.
 All information about the course is available on the course’s GitHub repository at https://github.com/danilofreire/qtm350.
 While I will try to adhere to the course schedule as much as possible, I also want to adapt to your learning pace and style.
 The syllabus and course plan may change in the semester.
 Again, please check the course repository regularly to check for updates.
 I will also announce any changes in class and via email.

 Software